vadimfrolov/vadimfrolov/README.md

   My personal [website](https://vadimfr.netlify.app/).

-I like to talk and listen to people, create hypotheses, build prototypes, and deliver the best features.
+I like to talk and listen to people, build prototypes, and deliver the best solutions.

 <h3>Things I code with</h3>
 <p>